acemtp/meteor-csm/README.md

 # meteor-csm

-Organize files in module structure.
+`csm` stands for *Client Server Module*.
+Organize files in a modular way.

 If you like to have all files related to a feature inside the same directory, you can use this package.